Bhavani1989/AdventureWorks-Sales-Analysis/README.md

 This dashboard enables businesses to monitor international sales trends, optimize regional strategies, and visualize sales performance by territory.

 ---
-## 📊 Product Performance Dashboard – AdventureWorks
+## 📊 Product Performance Dashboard
 Overview
 This Power BI dashboard provides an interactive analysis of the AWC Logo Cap product's performance, including revenue, orders, profit, and returns.
 It enables stakeholders to track KPIs against targets and evaluate trends.
 Key Features